 PhD Economics Program

-The doctoral program in Economics at the State University of New York at Buffalo strives to produce professional economists by providing its graduates with a modern, balanced and high-quality education in both theoretical and applied economics.
+The PHD program in Economics strives to produce professional economists by providing its graduates with a modern, balanced and high-quality education in both theoretical and applied economics.
 The program has a strong quantitative emphasis.
 The department is committed to examining and improving its program and to enhancing the research efforts between faculty and graduate students.
-Most graduates pursue academic teaching and research careers; some work in federal, state or local government here or abroad, and others obtain positions in the private sector.
+Most graduates pursue academic teaching and research careers; some work in federal, state or local government here or abroad, and others obtain positions in the private sector

 Prospective students are advised that the program offered by the department is of a mathematical nature and that it is therefore wise to acquire as much mathematics as possible before entry.